 “All work and no play makes Jack a dull boy.”

-In the classrooms, corridors, activity rooms, and playgrounds of many schools, it is not uncommon to hear questions like “Why am I doing this activity?” and “What is the importance of co-curricular activities?”.
+In many schools’ classrooms, corridors, activity rooms, and playgrounds, it is not uncommon to hear questions like “Why am I doing this activity?” and “What is the importance of co-curricular activities?”.
 You might have also asked these questions or thought about them.
 Your parents might have asked these questions.
 Moreover, even your teachers might have similar queries.

+Co-Curricular activities meaning?
 Co-curricular activities are those activities that are undertaken along with academic studies.
-Typically, co-curricular activities are carried out outside the normal classrooms but they supplement the academic curriculum and help in learning by doing.
+Typically, co-curricular activities are carried out outside the normal classrooms, but they supplement the academic curriculum and help in learning by doing.
 These activities help students to develop problem-solving, reasoning, critical thinking, creative thinking, communication, and collaborative abilities.

 Importance of Co-Curricular Activities